KonstantinBurkin/Vaccination_rates/README.md

 - Other countries cannot surpass the threshold of herd immunity.

 ## Example
 Plot of Brazil trend.
-The model predicts that Brazil will reach heard immunity by 2022-08-24.
+The model predicts that Brazil will reach herd immunity by 2022-08-24.
 <div>
 <img src="./data/brazil.png" width="500"/>
 </div>